CenjiBear/DL1_Project/README.md

 Depo for DL1 group7 Project

-Version C is now obsolete, go to version D, it has better visuals.
+Latest version is E, it can hanlde 2 Time-Series as inputs.